felerminoali/emakhuwa-nlp/datasets/loanwords/ReadMe.md

 * Run `bash train-ml.sh`

 # Licence
 This project is released under the MIT license.
-For details, please see the file LICENSE in the root directory.

 # Acknowledgements
 The base code is based on a [previous](https://github.com/csu-signal/loan-word-detection) implementation.